New Voices from Europe

 - Bronka Nowicka – Polish poet, scriptwriter and film director

-- Charlotte Van den Broeck – Flemish poet, live performer and columnist
+- Charlotte Van den Broeck – Belgian poet, live performer and columnist

 - Llŷr Gwyn Lewis – Welsh-language prose writer and poet